defog-ai/defog-components/testing/README.md

 # testing

 This folder lets us conduct various tests for the UI.
-How to use:
+From _within_ the `testing/` folder, run:

-1. Run `npm install`
+1. `npm install`
-2. Run `npm run start`
+2. `npm run start`

-This will start a live reload server, that serves the UI directly from defog-components.
+This will start a live reload server, that serves the UI directly from defog-components (using relative import in `package.json`).
 Your changes to the defog-components will auto reload the page.

 The tests can also be made to run automatically in a loop (just click the "Resume auto testing" button).